gezero/sheriff/README.md

 Check the proof of concept test in  src/integration/java/com.bitcoinj.wallet.MultisignatureTest

 So far we are creating P2SH addresses and refreshing balance as new transactions came in.
+We can also create new not signed transaction to spend the money.

 To use this project, you need bitcoinJ - go to bitcoinj github page, clone it and mvn install it.